 Adam Beck, chief executive of Smart Cities Council Australia, also said that issues of privacy and data security needed to be balanced.
 “There’s a data governance layer being weaved into projects… There’s no reason we can’t have technology and data deployment that’s best in class, but also respects and ensures that privacy, transparency and security are at the heart of what we do.”

 ‘Robust scrutiny possible’

 In a separate interview, an academic in Hong Kong noted that Huawei had been singled out in the Sino-US trade war amid serious tech rivalry – and was likely to be subject to the same robust scrutinization by local authorities as they would give to Google, Apple, Samsung, Facebook, etc.

-Professor Wong Kam-fai, Associate Dean at the Faculty of Engineering at the Chinese University of Hong Kong, said it was a natural strategy for large firms from the mainland like Huawei to leverage any technical edge they may enjoy to expand their business, and leap from smartphones to telecoms gear into “smart-city” solutions beyond their home market.
+Professor Wong Kam-fai, Associate Dean at the Faculty of Engineering at the Chinese University of Hong Kong, said it was a natural strategy for large firms from the mainland like Huawei to leverage any technical edge they may enjoy to expand their business, and expand from smartphones and telecoms gear to “smart-city” solutions beyond their home market.